keerthivempat/Video_Maker/README.md

 - Stateless authentication
 - File processing middleware

-## Deployment
-This app has been deployed on Render.
-You can access it using the following link: [Image to Video Converter App](#)

 ## Academic Project
 This application is part of an academic group project.
 It was developed by a team of students to demonstrate the integration of various technologies such as Flask, MySQL, JWT, and video processing libraries.